Next Review Date: TBD

 (6) Graduate student employment (Associate In--, Intern, Resident, Medical Fellow, Instructional Assistant [Reader, Teaching Assistant, Teaching Fellow], Research Assistant and Tutor-Student) and supplementation of fellowships since these appointments are based entirely on the status, qualifications, and needs of the appointee as a student.

 2. Implementing the Recruitment Process

 Considering the amount of time to conduct a thorough search and to submit an appointment file on the proposed candidate to the Academic Personnel Office, it is important that the following steps be initiated as early as possible.

-UCSD Academic Affirmative Action Recruitment Plan (See Exhibit A)
+a.
+UCSD Academic Affirmative Action Recruitment Plan Summary Form (See Exhibit A)

 The UCSD Academic Affirmative Action Recruitment Plan Summary Form is mandatory for all positions that require an open recruitment.
 The form is a concise description of the position available, qualifications required, and planned recruitment process.
 It includes the proposed text of the advertisement, an identification of recruitment sources to be used and the names of the search committee members.
 This form must be signed by the Chair (or the Acting or Vice Chair in the Chair's absence).
 It must be submitted to the Office of Academic Affirmative Action and approved by the appropriate authority prior to advertising the open position.